KubeCon Europe is a yearly conference about anything and everything that has to do with Kubernetes. Every year, dozens of...

 - and filling in the details of that provider in the SMS app.
 That’s it!

-We’ll put up a case study soon so you can see how we implemented the SMS app for a client with over 500 users.
+Interested in how it works in practice?
+Here’s a case study (Dutch) so you can see how we implemented the SMS app for a client with over 500 users.
 If you have any questions, please don’t hesitate to contact us here!